-Who are SEAC?
+Who are we?

-- Have a non-hierarchical approach to decision making that is inclusive and consensus based so everybody has an equal ownership of the group and its actions
+- Have a non-hierarchical approach to decision making that is inclusive and consensus based so everybody has an equal ownership of the group and its actions.

 - Run campaigns, host forums, screen films, do actions, attend camps, discuss societal change, eat awesome food and enjoy good company!